Toddlers.. love opening and closing things, don’t they?

 The good thing is they are cheap too!

-If your toddler wants something a little bigger to open and close, you should take a look at kitchen toys that have cupboards and draws.
-These are more life-size… but are naturally bigger, and noisier, so it is entirely up to you.
+If your toddler wants something a little bigger to open and close, you should look at kitchen toys with cupboards and draws.
+These are more life-size… but are naturally bigger and noisier, so it is entirely up to you.

 Problem-solving, fine motor skills, and cognitive ability are improved by these functional toys, and some offer a bit of education too!

 Whatever you do, always make sure that you follow the recommended minimum age for whatever toy you go for.